zeljkoobrenovic/sokrates-website/blog-src/_posts/2020-03-16-trend-analysis.markdown

 }
 {% endhighlight %}

+**Figure 2:** *A fragment of Sokrates configuration file, describing parameters of trend analysis and saving of history snapshots.*

 Each snapshot is an archived file named **analysisResults.zip**.
 It contains two JSON files: **analysisResults.json**, with all measurements, and **config.json**, with a copy of the Sokrates configuration at the time of the measurement.

 Sokrates stores snapshots files in the **_sokrates/history/snapshots** folder.
 Each snapshot file has its own subfolder folder with the following naming conventions: